miikanissi/create-odoo-module/README.md

 ln -sr create-odoo-module /usr/local/bin
 ```

+Create Odoo Module requires no additional dependencies on top of GNU Core Utilities or other similar utilities on macOS and BSD.

 ### Set Up

 Values used by `create-odoo-module` can be defined in a `.create-odoo-modulerc` file located in the base directory where the program is run.
 If no `.create-odoo-modulerc` file exists, the default values from the program directory `.create-odoo-modulerc.defaults` file will be used.